coderamen666/srd-v3.5-md/spells/magic-overview.md

 **Compulsion:** A compulsion spell forces the subject to act in some manner or changes the way her mind works.
-Some compulsion spells determine the subject's actions or the effects on the subject, some compulsion spells allow you to determine the subject's actions when you cast the spell, and others give you ongoing control over the subject.
+Some compulsion spells determine the subject’s actions or the effects on the subject, some compulsion spells allow you to determine the subject’s actions when you cast the spell, and others give you ongoing control over the subject.

 #### Evocation